 Heavily contaminated rain had fallen particularly in the western fells of the Lake District – which coincidentally was the area close to the notorious Sellafield nuclear reprocessing plant.
 I was not allowed to get my child monitored but was able to get monitored myself in Whitehaven.
 I was told I had noticeable levels of caesium-137 but not as high as some of the hill farming people.
 I then proposed a documentary with the hill farming community in the western fells, a community both under Chernobyl restrictions and which had long suffered as a result of accidents and discharges from Sellafield, most notably from the 1951 fire which spread contamination across a wide area.

 Both Channel Four’s Fragile Earth documentary series and Border TV backed the project known as ‘The Hills are Alive’.
-I undertook extensive research, and shooting over a year, profiled the way of life and conducted extensive low key interviews with farming families who proved to be angry, well informed and incisive.
+I undertook much research, and shooting spread over a year, profiled the way of life and conducted extensive low key interviews with farming families who proved to be angry, well informed and incisive.
 Many farming families contributed and the film also featured discussions between seperate groups of women and men which were very illuminating.
 One farmer had a young daughter who had survived leukaemia and he became a key and moving contributor to the film.
 He had also worked at Sellafield for a while and had witnessed the significant release of radioactive gas from an unreported accident.

 ‘The Hills are Alive’ was highly acclaimed and nominated for the Prix Italia.